 In RE, the children learn about the use of symbols in everyday life for Christians.
 They also look at how and why Christians believe they should care for the world.

 In English, the children write a letter using the events of the Gun Powder plot as inspiration.
 They also write a set of instructions to create a handprint bonfire.
 They then learn about the author Oliver Jeffers and write stories based on his books.

 In this topic, the children learn all about how animals and humans survive the extreme climates of the North and South Polar regions.

-In geography, the children find out about the location of the Arctic and Antarctic and make comparisons between their climate and physical geography.
+In geography, the children find out about the location of the Arctic and Antarctic and make comparisons between their climate and physical geography as well as comparing these to the UK.
 They also compare Antarctica to the United Kingdom.
-The children use aerial photographs and plan perspectives to recognise landmarks and key human and physical features of both polar areas.
+The children use aerial photographs and plan perspectives to recognise key human and physical features of both polar areas.
 They also identify the location of hot and cold areas in the world in relation to the Equator and the North and South Poles.

 In history, the children find out about famous explorers and dangerous expeditions to the Poles and investigate which materials and supplies would be good to take on an expedition.
 They learn about the historical journey of the ‘Race to the South Pole’, order and sequence events relating to Captain Scott’s exploration of Antarctica, using drama to re-enact the treacherous conditions of the journey.
 The children also learn about Shackleton’s explorations and make comparisons to those of Captain Scott.

 In art, the children make sketches of the shape and form of different species of penguins from direct observation and use a range of sketching skills, such as cross hatching, to add detail.